 Remember all those wonderful years we spent gallivanting around New York City.
 I have so many fond memories of us strutting down subway platforms and dancing the night away at salsa clubs.
 We were together all the time and we were quite the pair… your gorgeous lines and my long dancer legs… It was a sight to see if I may say so myself.
 You even helped me catch my husband’s eye.
 Me in that pencil skirt and you with the black leather, knee high stiletto boots… He couldn’t resist.
 I know I didn’t invite you to the wedding and I am sorry if that hurt you but my needs trumped yours on that day.
 I am pretty sure that was the beginning of the end.

 Since then, things have slowly changed for both of us and, unfortunately, our lives just don’t fit together anymore.
 I have tried to make it work over the last couple of years because I have invested so much in this relationship and I just couldn’t bring myself to walk away.
 You don’t seem to understand how much my lifestyle has changed.
-I need versatility and flexibility but that’s just not who you are and I have to accept that.
+I need shoes with versatility and flexibility but that’s just not who you are and I have to accept that.
 Marriage, age and having kids has given me an entirely different perspective.
 You want to go out and party all night and I rather spend the night eating pizza and watching movies with my family.
 And frankly my swelling feet, aching back and uncooperative knees just can’t handle it any more (No I am not pointing the finger at you…I put the blame on my kids for all of those).

 From time to time, I slip you on in hopes that we can spend just an evening together but not 30 minutes into the night you always start rubbing me the wrong way.
 It didn’t use to be that way.
 It has been hard to bring myself to this point but you only bring me pain and I just don’t have the patience to power through the hurt any more for the sake of our friendship.